cpadierna/github_data_vis/README.md

 This Python script uses **Matplotlib**, **requests library**, **plotly library**, and **pygal library**.
 Keep these in mind in case there are any errors with running this script.

-## How do I use this?
+## How do I use this Python script?

-### 1. Download the source files from GitHub
+### 1. Download the [source files](https://www.github.com/cpadierna/github_data_vis) from GitHub.
-### 2. Open the file "python_repos.py"
+### 2. Open the file "python_repos.py".
-### 3. Run the Python script with Ctrl + F5 on Windows or Fn + F5 on Mac
+### 3. Run the Python script with Ctrl + F5 on Windows or Fn + F5 on Mac.
 ### 4. This script will run and create a file called "python_repos.svg" This file is the data visualization with clickable links.
+This file will automatically be created & saved onto your system.
 Over time, this data will become outdated.
 If you run the script again the "python_repos.svg" file will populate and update the graph.

 ### Enjoy!